shamaazi/antilog/README.md

 * AntiLog does not have log levels.
 If you don't want something logged, don't log it.
 * AntiLog always uses RFC3339 formatted UTC timestamps.
 * AntiLog does support setting fields in context.
 Useful for building a log context over the course of an operation.
+* AntiLog always outputs the fields in the order they were added.
+This does mean duplicates are possible so take care!

 ## Basic Usage